marcovdss/OwObot/README.md

 ---

-## 🤝 Contribuições
+## 🤝 Contributing

-1. Faça um Fork deste repositório.
+1. Fork this repository.
-2. Crie uma branch para sua feature: `git checkout -b feature/nova-funcionalidade`
+2. Create a feature branch: `git checkout -b feature/your-feature`
-3. Commit suas mudanças: `git commit -m "Adiciona X feature"`
+3. Commit your changes: `git commit -m "Add feature X"`
-4. Push na branch: `git push origin feature/nova-funcionalidade`
+4. Push to the branch: `git push origin feature/your-feature`
-5. Abra um Pull Request.
+5. Open a Pull Request.

 ---

-## 📄 Licença
+## 📄 License

-Este projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE) para detalhes.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.